Eilat virus: Significance

-The EILV (the Eilat virus) has a limited and restricted host range.
+EILV has a limited and restricted host range.
 It being the only alphavirus (mosquito-borne) which is unable to infect mammalian and other vertebrate cells indicates a quick evolutionary change that was done by an Alphavirus.
 The EILV is not just restricted to the genomic RNA replication level but it also is unable to gain entry into vertebrate cells.
 Therefore, with further study the Eilat virus can compensate in making clear the viral factors other pathogenic similar viruses have in obtaining a broader host range.
 Also, it makes a possible candidate in promoting vaccine development for other alphaviruses with the ability to infect vertebrate cells.
-However, since research on the Eilat virus has only recently been put into action, there is still much more we can gain (evolutionary, medically, and scientifically) from this unique mosquito-borne alphavirus.
+However, since research on Eilat virus has only recently been put into action, there is still much more to be gained (evolutionary, medically, and scientifically) from this unique mosquito-borne alphavirus.